NEWS

 New Commissions for RVW150

-Throughout the 150th anniversary celebrations a special series of new works responding to RVW’s music, ideas, or life, are being performed round the country.
-All the commissions were supported by the RVW Trust.
+Throughout the 150th anniversary celebrations a special series of new works responding to RVW’s music, ideas, or life, were performed round the country.
+All the commissions were supported by the RVW Trust one of the VWF's founding charities.
 2022 saw new works for brass band (by Philip Wilby for Brass Bands England), a dramatic cantata (by Julian Philips and Rebecca Hurst for Nova Music Trust and Presteigne Festival) and a songcycle written to partner RVW's Songs of Travel by composer Sarah Cattley setting poems by his cousin, Frances Cornford (performed by Roderick Williams and Susie Allan and jointly commissioned by Thaxted Music Festival and Music at Paxton Festival.)

 New Commissions for RVW150